 1.8 “Household” means all related and unrelated individuals occupying a Unit as their Primary Residence.

 1.9 “Maximum Resale Price” means the price above which a Unit may not be sold as calculated by the County using the formula included in Section 4.4.
-The initial maximum allowed sale price for each Unit is set forth in Exhibit B attached hereto.

 1.10 “Mortgage” means a mortgage, deed of trust or similar security instrument by which a Unit or any part thereof or interest therein is encumbered.